yuexiaofeng/yuexiaofeng.github.io/_posts/2025-01-03-ai-notes-recsys.md

 [^fn3]: [How Target Figured Out](https://www.forbes.com/sites/kashmirhill/2012/02/16/how-target-figured-out-a-teen-girl-was-pregnant-before-her-father-did/?sh=24a72cb26668){:target="_blank"} A Teen Girl Was Pregnant Before Her Father Did.
 [^fn4]: Stanford's [Artificial Intelligence Index Report 2022](https://aiindex.stanford.edu/wp-content/uploads/2022/03/2022-AI-Index-Report_Master.pdf){:target="_blank"}.
 [^fn5]: Here's a smaller dataset example: [MovieLens 100K Dataset](https://grouplens.org/datasets/movielens/100k/){:target="_blank"}.
 Stable benchmark dataset.
 100,000 ratings from 1000 users on 1700 movies.
 Released 4/1998.
 [^fn6]: The list goes on; you may also notice there is not even a button here to like, share, follow or subscribe on this entire website (*#dinosauralert*).
-I haven't logged into Facebook or Twitter since forever and definitely can't remember the passwords - mostly cuz I find social media could be a source of information overload and thus have been making an effort to protect my attention span (albeit not always successful).
+I haven't logged into Facebook or Twitter since forever and definitely can't remember the passwords - mostly cuz I find social media could be a source of information overload and thus have been making an effort to protect my attention span (albeit not always successful) and time, you know, from the algorithmic digital overlords.